rahmed-dev/nextstack-erp/docs/epics/epic-1-invoice-accounting-core.md

 **Acceptance Criteria:**

-**Given** I am viewing a report or list such as the General Ledger, Invoices, Payments, or Expenses
-**When** I apply filters (for example, by account, date range, client, or project) and choose an Export to CSV action
-**Then** the system generates a CSV file that includes at least the visible columns and key identifiers for the records in the current filtered view
+**Given** I am viewing a report or list such as the General Ledger, Invoices, Payments, or Expenses **When** I apply filters (for example, by account, date range, client, or project) and choose an Export to CSV action **Then** the system generates a CSV file that includes at least the visible columns and key identifiers for the records in the current filtered view
-**And** the exported file can be opened in common spreadsheet tools without additional transformation
+**And** the exported file can be opened in common spreadsheet tools without additional transformation **And** CSV export functionality for DocType-based listings is gated by `listing.toolbar` metadata flags, ensuring consistent export behavior across all listing views

 **Given** I export from different lists or reports
 **When** I inspect the CSV files